Cultivating Inner Strength

 Do you suffer from anxiety, poor digestion, or lack of focus?
-When life’s demands overwhelm us, Angela Wilson, Manager of Evidence-Based Yoga Curriculum for Kripalu’s Institute for Extraordinary Living, explains in her R&R retreat lecture Cultivating Inner Strength, our nervous system gets out of balance.
+When life's demands overwhelm us, Kripalu faculty member Angela Wilson explains in her R&R Retreat lecture Cultivating Inner Strength, our nervous system gets out of balance.
 Through the practices of yoga, meditation, and mindfulness, however, we can build resilience in order to be fully aware of all our experiences.

 As Angela explains, there are two main branches of the nervous system.
 There's the sympathetic nervous system, which activates the fight-or-flight response in reaction to stressful situations.
 It's a hot, reactive state, which increases heart rate and primes the body for action.
 The other branch is the parasympathetic nervous system, which is activated when the body is relaxed.
 The parasympathetic supports a cooling, restful and state.
 It soothes the system, aids in digestion, and can be fostered through yoga practice.

 Because our culture is extremely active, the sympathetic nervous system tends to be turned on high for most of us, which can make us reactive, defensive, and stressed.
 Yoga buffers against stress, Angela points out, by calming the body and breath, priming the body for relaxation.
 Then the body is in a relaxed state, the mind is too, and that allows us to be more receptive and expansive; it is through these qualities that we become more open and resilient, able to cultivate inner strength.